Pea Soup Andersen's

-Pea Soup Andersen's is a restaurant chain in Central California that primarily serves travelers.
-The chain consists of two locations along the state's two major north–south highways: U.S. Route 101 in Buellton and Interstate 5 in Santa Nella.
-While the restaurants are best known for their pea soup, they serve complete home-style meals.
-Both locations include a bakery and gift shop and have an associated hotel on the property.
-The company also markets a line of canned soups.
+Pea Soup Andersen's is a restaurant in Santa Nella, California that primarily serves travelers.
+It was formerly a chain, with previous locations along other major travel highways in California.
+The original Pea Soup Andersen's opened in Buellton in 1924.
+The Santa Nella restaurant then opened in 1976 as its second location.
+Other locations that operated in the 1980s included Carlsbad, Mammoth Lakes, and Selma.
+The Buellton location closed in January 2024 for redevelopment, leaving the Santa Nella restaurant as the only Pea Soup Andersen's location currently open.
+While it is best known for their pea soup, the restaurant serves complete home-style meals.
+The location also includes a bakery and gift shop and has an associated hotel on the property.
+The restaurant also markets a line of canned soups.

-Cultural References

-In Arrested Development season 5, episode 7, multiple references are made about being stuck in traffic by the restaurant.

 History

 The original Andersen's restaurant was founded in 1924 by Anton Andersen and his wife Juliette.
 Anton Andersen was born in Denmark and had received training in the restaurant business in Europe and New York City.
 Juliette was born in France.
 Anton and Juliette purchased property in the small town of Buellton, California, in Santa Barbara County.
 Buellton and neighboring Solvang were the focus of a colony of Danish Americans and recent Danish immigrants.
 They opened a small restaurant and named it "Andersen's Electrical Cafe" in honor of their proudest possession, a new electric stove.

 When the restaurant opened they served simple fare such as sandwiches, pancakes, and coffee.
 From the beginning their customers were primarily travelers driving the main highway between Los Angeles and San Francisco (now U.S. Highway 101) — salesmen, tourists and truck drivers.
 After three months in business, pea soup was added to the menu, which was made from a recipe handed down through Juliette's family.
 While the restaurant's reputation became known for their good food, Juliette's pea soup was the signature attraction.

 In 1928 the Andersens added a hotel and dining room to the cafe on their property.
 These changes shifted the focus of Pea Soup Andersen's from being just a restaurant to a roadside attraction.
 With Buellton located along Highway 101, it made Pea Soup Andersen's a convenient stop for travelers heading between Los Angeles and the San Francisco Bay.

 In the 1930s their son Robert graduated from Stanford University and entered the business.
 He nicknamed himself "Pea Soup Andersen", which became the name of the restaurant and business in 1947.
 He established the tradition of billboards up and down the state of California.
 He also acquired the rights to a cartoon called "Little Known Occupations", which showed comical chefs splitting peas with a hammer and chisel, and turned them into the restaurant's mascots, "Hap-pea" and "Pea-wee".